 Supplemental health insurance that covers IVF (In Vitro Fertilization) does so indirectly.
 Most traditional healthcare plans will not directly cover IVF.

 Supplemental health insurance for IVF covers the hoped-for end result: the pregnancy.
 It makes a smart purchase for couples with and without direct healthcare coverage – because holes always remain, and supplemental policies are easier to obtain.
+Many couples find that secondary coverage is their only option.

-- How supplemental programs works for IVF
+- How supplemental programs work for IVF

 - Paying for IVF without coverage